 Oh, and before you arrive, you can practice your Fargo accent using these tips.

-Please click on the website link above to see the most current hours.
+Please check the Visitors Center Page for the most current hours.

 The Fargo-Moorhead Visitors Center is dog-friendly, so feel free to bring your pup for a picture.